a-b-street/abstreet/docs/design/notes/tutorial.md

 Probably have to make each application own this state instead, which I suspected from early on. :) But UserInput is very entangled with stuff, probably hard to do right now.

+splash screen: logo and author
+(in the bg, a map in screensaver mode, just zoomed in some amount bouncing around randomlyish)
+- sandbox
+	- choose map
+- mission
+	- list of curated problems, with description/maybe a picture
+- tutorial
+- about
+- quit

+as a pause screen, add a - resume option too